kleditsbat-art/Superstore-Store-Sales-Performance-Analysis-python-powerbi-sql/README.md

 ---
 <h2><a class="anchor" id="business-problem"></a>Business Problem</h2>

-Retail Store has experienced inconsistent sales and declining profitability across different regions and product categories.
+Retail Store has experienced inconsistent sales across different regions and product categories.
 Management cannot easily identify which products, customers, and regions are driving revenue and which are reducing profits.
 They need Analysis of sales, performance of last year, and support data-driven decisions to increase revenue and profitability.

 ---
 <h2><a class="anchor" id="dataset"></a>Dataset</h2>